 Sit back and ask yourself why

 The trained athlete has one other source of injury, overuse.
 Repeated movement and actions, especially within the one plane, can induce injury that insufficient recovery will accentuate.
 Unfortunately, fitness is a knife-edge, under training equals underperformance while overtraining equals overuse injury.
-There is no single way to prevent this, though varied training in terms of effort, intensity, terrain, environmental conditions and distance may all minimise the risk.
-The runner with a set 50-miles/week routine will probably suffer more from injury over a four-week period than the one who runs 35, 60, 45 and 60 miles in successive weeks, allowing time for recovery after harder and longer efforts.
-Objective coaching can educate, not only with regard to lower limbs, but also in the case of the racket player with tennis elbow, the swimmer with shoulder impingement pain, and so on through the endless list of overuse damage.
-If a single piece of advice existed for prevention of injury, much medical and paramedical staff would be out of work.
+There is no single way to prevent this, though varied training in terms of effort, intensity, terrain, environmental conditions, and distance may all minimise the risk.
+The runner with a set 50-miles/week routine will probably suffer more from injury over four weeks than the one who runs 35, 60, 45, and 60 miles in successive weeks, allowing time for recovery after harder and longer efforts.
+Objective coaching can educate, not only about lower limbs, but also in the case of the racket player with tennis elbow, the swimmer with shoulder impingement pain, and so on through the endless list of overuse damage.
+If a single piece of advice existed for the prevention of injury, many medical and paramedical staff would be out of work.
 However, if present trends continue the need for medical care of injured players will increase rather than decrease.
 That, however, does not prevent each individual from standing back from his sport and, with the help of a coach, trying to analyse why any previous injury has occurred and outlining the measures necessary to prevent any future injury.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: